Cincinnati-Design-LAB/architour/src/content/buildings/cg-and-e.md

 style: Beaux Arts Classicism
 architect: John Russell Pope
 associate_architect: Garber & Woodward
-significance: >-
-  The building follows the classic tripartite form with a 3-story doric columned base, a 16-story tower, and a pyramidal top.
-Reminiscent of the Union Central Life Building also designed by Garber & Woodward, the pyramidal roof inspired the architects of the Cincinnati Times Star Building in 1933 and the P&G twin towers in 1985.
 unique_features: Gas-lit stone urns designed by scupltor Harry Easton uplight the upper tower.
 renovation_date: "1950"
 renovation_architect: Harry Hake & Harry Hake Jr.
 ---

+The building follows the classic tripartite form with a 3-story doric columned base, a 16-story tower, and a pyramidal top.
+Reminiscent of the Union Central Life Building also designed by Garber & Woodward, the pyramidal roof inspired the architects of the Cincinnati Times Star Building in 1933 and the P&G twin towers in 1985.